 - 3/4 teaspoon salt

 DirectionsPreheat oven to 160°C/350°F. Grease and dust a loaf tin with flour; tap out excess.

 In a large bowl, using your fingers, rub 3/4 cup sugar with 1 Tablespoon lemon zest/rind until sugar is moist.

 The rest goes pretty fast.
 Into the bowl, pour in the 3/4 cup yoghurt, 1/2 cup oil, 2 beaten eggs and 1/2 teaspoon vanilla extract.
 Mix.

 You could do this in a separate bowl, or the same bowl.
 If it is in a separate bowl, mix the dry ingredients together.
-Or simply into the wet ingredients, add the 1 1/2 cups flour, 2 teaspoons baking powder and 3/4 teaspoon salt.
-Use a spatula or a wooden spoon and lightly mix.
-It looks lumpy (I don’t know why) but mix until it has come together.
+Or simply, into the wet ingredients, add the 1 1/2 cups flour, 2 teaspoons baking powder and 3/4 teaspoon salt.
+Use a spatula or a wooden spoon and lightly mix until combined.
+Even though it look lumpy it is fine.

 Into the greased loaf tin, pour the cake batter and bake in the preheated oven.
 Halfway through the baking time, rotate the tin.
 It is done when a knife inserted comes out clean.